Get a Free Quote

 Another passage used the saying “Butter bei die Fische” (literally ‘butter with the fish’), meaning to get to the heart of something, or cut to the chase.
 Most of the obvious relevant English idioms lose the food reference.
 I came up with a couple of options offering tenuous culinary links: “to boil something down” or “put something in a nutshell”.
 But neither seemed ideal.
-Dictionaries are not much help in this kind of situation.
+Dictionaries are not much help for translating idioms in this kind of situation.
 Googling food idioms can be more productive.
 But ultimately a flash of inspiration is often required, and finally I came up with “Let’s talk turkey”, which conveys the sense of “getting to the point” and continues the food theme.

 Sometimes contorting the translated idiom to meet your requirements is just too difficult and abandoning the whole thing is better than shoehorning in a clunky idiom or awkward phrasing.
 And while we are thinking about idioms, a favourite game for the bilingual speaker is to translate them literally for humorous effect.
 I’ve been on a futile solo mission to introduce “He hasn’t got all his cups in the cupboard” into the English language (from the German “Er hat nicht alle Tassen im Schrank” aka “He’s lost his marbles”).
 And the TED translation team came up with their own list of untranslatable idioms which could inspire you to do the same (see sources).